Your fractional CFO for owner-operated elective medicine practices.

 4. Patient reviews and before/after content are the trust currency, and they decay fast

 A prospect comparing your practice to the one two blocks over is reading reviews, looking at before/afters, and checking provider credentials.
-A single bad review hits conversion across the board.
+A single bad review can move conversion across the board.
 Most practices either over-rely on RealSelf without owning their Google + Yelp surface, or vice versa.

 5. The geographic competitive set is real and the moat is real